benediktneumayr/WicketWallpaperDaemon/README.md

 # WicketWallpaperDaemon

 This is a simple C++ HTTP application which needs the address of a picture in the web as an input, downloads it to an also given file and sets it as the wallpaper.
-Then it steadily watches this picture, and if it finds a new version of it, it automatically downloads it and updates the walpaper with its content.
+Now it will steadily watch this picture, and if the pictures gets updated on the server, it will automatically download it and update the wallpaper with its content.

 **Example: */path/to/WicketWallpaperDaemon.exe glockner.viewbito.com /current/p_01.jpg C:\Users\%USERNAME%\Wallpaper.jpg***